Camel-zy/homework_for_qsc/README.md

 ## Directories
 `conf` contain functions related to the configuration file, and it is also the default directory of configuration file.
-`database` contain CRUD functions and models of the tables.
+`model` contain CRUD functions and models of the tables.
 `test` contain functions only called by the unit test procedures.
 `utils` contain functions that could not be classified into any other directory.
 `web` contain functions that handle requests and perform responses, and also includes custom middlewares.